-Although these course requirements may be completed within two years, most pre-veterinary medicine students complete at least three years of preparatory course work or a bachelor's degree.
+Although the pre-veterinary course requirements may be completed within two years, most pre-veterinary medicine students complete at least three years of preparatory course work or a bachelor's degree.
 For more information on application requirements, refer to the "Center for Veterinary Health Sciences" section in the Catalog and the current brochure, OSU Veterinary Medicine Admission Requirements.
-Students are also encouraged to contact the Office of the Assistant Dean for Academic Programs in the College of Agricultural Sciences and Natural Resources.
+Students are also encouraged to contact the Office of Academic Programs in the College of Agricultural Sciences and Natural Resources